-If there’s one dinner recipe I’ve turned to for years when I have no time, creativity, or motivation to cook, it’s chana masala.
+If there’s one dinner recipe I’ve turned to for years when I have no time, creativity, or motivation to cook, it’s Chana Masala.
 There’s no planning, thawing, or (thanks to canned chickpeas) soaking required.
-It’s a straightforward, one-pot recipe that captures the essence of South Asian cooking.
+It’s a straightforward, one-pot, vegan curry recipe that captures the essence of South Asian cooking.

 Chana Masala – the best of weeknight dinners

 Chana masala reminds me of my time spent living in Midland, TX.
 Midland was a small town in West Texas where healthy and delicious dining options were scarce, and halal options almost nonexistent.
 At the time, my food-related frustrations (don’t we all have them?) were at their peak.
 I longed for quality, nutritious, flavorful food, and – with due respect to Tex-Mex – I quickly ran out of options.